-Using the Data Available
+Using Available Data

 Consumer education consists of two parts, having the information available and the buyer reading or learning about it.
 There is much information online and in books about pyramid scams and how to identify untrue promises with certain jobs, yet many people fall for old lies.

 Companies are not allowed to give the consumer false information.
 City, state and federal agencies are tasked with ensuring business do not lie and willfully deceive.
 Entities such as the Federal Trade Commission and state consumer-protection agencies serve as excellent sources of information where consumers can learn about products, companies and services.

-Better Business Bureau
+Considering the Better Business Bureau

 Likewise, if you have been cheated, treated poorly or feel you have a legitimate complaint against a business, you can file your complaint, so others may learn about the company’s reputation.
 Since sales can be affected by a low BBB rating, many times, a company will work with you to resolve the problem.

-Become An Educated Consumer
+Become an Educated Consumer

 Many times, information is right at the consumer’s fingertips.
+Businesses often feel an educated consumer has more confidence in buying a product and re-ordering it.
 It is not only up to the company to provide the information, the government to regulate it, but the buyer must be willing to take time and read the information.
 Packaged food items sold in the United States must have a label that lists ingredients in order of their amount within the product.

 Learn Before You Buy